Bisons Game Notes - Buffalo vs. Pawtucket, DH (5:05 p.m.)

 Today's Game

-This evening, the Bisons and Pawtucket Red Sox play a doubleheader covering the first two games of a five-game series.
-The latter game of the day was previously scheduled to be played on April 10th, but was postponed due to cold weather.
+This evening, the Bisons and Pawtucket Red Sox play a doubleheader as part of a five-game, four-day series.
+Last night's second game was postponed due to rain, pushing the doubleheader back a day.

 Despite entering just the fifth week of the season, the Bisons and Red Sox will now play their third series.
-With a game in each of the first two series becoming postponed due to weather, only the first series saw its matchup become rescheduled in a future series, with that occuring Monday.
 Following this series, the two teams will not see each other in Buffalo again until August, when the Red Sox come back to Sahlen Field for a three-game set beginning the 23rd.

 Game 1 Starter